Routing Swiftlet

 </swiftlet>

-- Set the roundrobin-enabled attribute to true on the sys$routing swiftlet.
+- Set the roundrobin-enabled property to true in the Routing Swiftlet configuration.

 <swiftlet name="sys$routing" roundrobin-enabled="true"/>

-Use this scenario to restrict which remote hosts can establish routing connections to your router, enhancing security.
+Use this scenario to limit which remote routers can connect to your router by IP address or hostname, enhancing security.

 - Add allowed hostnames or IP addresses to the host-access-list.